 Formation level of the 3.0m deep basement is likely to be within the Claygate Member.
-Groundwater was recorded as being below the depth of the proposed basement at 46.50mSD although it would be prudent to continue to monitor the standpipes for as long as possible in order to determine equilibrium level and the extent of any seasonal variations.
+Groundwater was recorded as being below the depth of the proposed basement at 46.50mSD although it would be recommended to continue to monitor the standpipes for as long as possible in order to determine equilibrium level and the extent of any seasonal variations.
+The groundwater regime has been assessed over three seasons, with no groundwater being present throughout, and any seasonal changes being negligible if any at all.
 The chosen contractor should also have a contingency plan in place to deal with any perched groundwater inflows as a precautionary measure.